Jimmy Neil Smith

-Jimmy Neil Smith (born 1947 in Tennessee), is founder and president emeritus of the International Storytelling Center (ISC) in Jonesborough, Tennessee.
+Jimmy Neil Smith (April 13, 1947 – March 15, 2025) was the founder and president emeritus of the International Storytelling Center (ISC) in Jonesborough, Tennessee.
 In 1973, Smith, then a local journalism teacher, hosted the first National Storytelling Festival as a way to build regional and national awareness of Jonesborough.
 Smith's efforts led to a revival of storytelling in the US.
 Jonesborough is today referred to as the Storytelling Capital of the World.

 Early life

-Smith was born in a pre-Civil War house on his grandparents’ farm in rural Washington County, Tennessee — just eight miles from Jonesborough.
+Smith was born in a pre-Civil War house on his grandparents' farm in rural Washington County, Tennessee – just eight miles from Jonesborough.
 Smith and his parents, Fred Neil and Dorothy Jackson Smith, moved to Jonesborough when he was about two years old.
 A sister, Jill, was born into the family in 1951.
 Smith graduated from East Tennessee State University in nearby Johnson City, Tennessee, with a BS degree in English, history, and journalism.